mikro-orm/mikro-orm/docs/usage-with-sql.md

 EntityManager.transactional(cb: (em: EntityManager) => Promise<any>): Promise<any>;
 ```

-Keep in mind transactions are supported only in MySQL driver currently.

 ## LIKE queries

 SQL do support LIKE queries via native JS regular expressions: